 Choose the size of pan according to the number of people you generally cook for, but if you can’t find one large enough to feed a family of five in one go, remember that meat needs resting anyway, so pop it in the oven while you sizzle the rest.

-Heat retention: One which doesn’t lose any of its heat during cooking.
+Heat retention: one that doesn’t lose any of its heat during cooking.

-Non-stickability: While it's important to oil your ingredients well to avoid them sticking, regardless of your pan, some griddles have better non-stick coatings than others.
-As well as steak, we tested halloumi cheese, which has a pesky habit of latching to pans like a limpet, making it a good gauge for a pan’s non-stick credentials.
+Non-stick qualities: while it's important to oil your ingredients well to avoid sticking regardless of your pan, some griddles have better non-stick coatings than others.
+As well as steak, we tested halloumi, which has a pesky habit of sticking to pans, making it a good gauge for non-stick credentials.

-Grade of ridge: To get the perfect striped finish on your food, ridges should be high and sharply defined.
+Grade of ridge: to get the perfect char marks on your food, ridges should be high and sharply defined.

-Weight: Not everyone has the wrist strength to haul around heavy griddles, so we looked for a range of pans, including lightweight versions that worked just as effectively as their heftier counterparts.
+Weight: not everyone has the wrist strength to haul around heavy griddles, so we looked at a range of pans, including lightweight versions that worked just as effectively as their heftier counterparts.

-Oven-proof: A grill that can go from hob to oven gives you great flexibility over what you can cook in it.
+Oven-proof: a grill that can go from hob to oven gives you flexibility in what you can cook in it.

 • The golden rule of griddling is to oil the food, not the pan.
-There's no point in adding oil to the pan as it'll drain away between the ridges.
+There's no point adding oil to the pan, as it'll drain away between the ridges.

-• To clean non-stick griddles, leave them to cool then wash in soapy water – don't use anything too abrasive.
+• To clean non-stick griddles, leave to cool, then hand-wash in soapy water – don't use anything too abrasive.

-• Avoid griddling anythig with a thick, paste-like marinade as it'll just stick to the pan and burn.
-Oil or citrus-based marinades are fine, just drain them first.
+• Avoid griddling anything with a thick, paste-like marinade, as it'll just stick to the pan and burn.
+Oil or citrus-based marinades are fine, just drain the excess off first.

-• The key to stopping food from sticking to cast-iron griddle pans is to make sure they are well-marked before trying to lift them or turn them.
-The ‘char’ marks form a layer between the pan and food that will mean it should come away from the pan easily.
-To get a criss-cross pattern, turn your food 90 degrees once initially marked and to get a diamond pattern turn it about 50 degrees.
+• The key to stopping food from sticking to cast iron griddle pans is to make sure they are well-marked before trying to lift or turn them.
+The ‘char’ marks form a layer between the pan and food that should allow the food to come away from the pan easily.
+To get a criss-crossed pattern, turn your food by 90 degrees once initially marked, and to get a diamond pattern, turn it by about 50 degrees.

 • A lot of griddle pans are ovenproof, which is really useful if you're cooking things like thick pork chops.
-Make sure the pan is really hot when you place it in the oven so it carries on marking the food while it roasts.
+Make sure the pan is really hot when you place it in the oven, so it carries on charring the food while it roasts.

 More gadget reviews